Eurostat: Rate of unemployment drops slightly to 24.2% in February

 The European statistics authority Eurostat announced its latest figures for the rate of unemployment, according to which the rate…

-The European statistics authority Eurostat announced its latest figures for the rate of unemployment, according to which the rate in Greece dropped from 24.4% in January to 24.2% in February.
+The European statistics authority Eurostat announced its latest divs for the rate of unemployment, according to which the rate in Greece dropped from 24.4% in January to 24.2% in February.

 In greater detail, Eurostat found that there were 1.16 million unemployed in Greece, with joblessness affecting women (28.7%) more than men (20.6%).